 A mere 350 kW ... what are you referring to, a children's toy?— Elon Musk (@elonmusk) 24 December 2016

 This would potentially have been enough to charge a Model S fully in 25 minutes or less.
-However there’s been some subsequent rumours that the heat within battery packs would be a bottleneck at such high charging speeds, and in a conference call on May 2nd 2018 appeared to say that the third gen charger would run at 200 kW instead.
+However after that tweet, there were some subsequent rumours that the heat within battery packs would be a bottleneck at such high charging speeds, and in a conference call on May 2nd 2018 appeared to say that the third gen charger would run at 200 kW instead.

 Prices (and Exemptions) of the Network

 Tesla’s supercharger network had been free for the first 5 years of its roll-out, with the Model X and Model S cars have unlimited access to it.
 They (and some Model 3s) continue to have unlimited access to the network, however any newly purchased Tesla cars (of any model) from mid September 2018 will no longer get the free charging.